laberning/openrowingmonitor/docs/Engine_Validation.md

 > k = I \* &delta;(1/&omega;) / &delta;t

-This can be percieved as the definition of the slope of a line, by reformulating it as:
+This can be transformed as the definition of the slope of a line, by reformulating it as:

 > k / I = &delta;(1/&omega;) / &delta;t